Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - in our App can be only 1 Context file therefore:
 - To work with local database --> we create a BookStoreContext.cs file (this is database name) --> in Data/ BookStoreContext.cs (Copy all content from README-BookStoreContext.md to BookStoreContext.cs)
+- BookStoreContext ////BookStore <--can be any name, this is a name of our database
+- BookStoreContext ////Context <--must be always in the end of name of our class

 - To work with AZURE SQL DATABASE --> we use MyBookStoreWebDbContext (this is database name) -in Data/MyBookStoreWebDbContext.cs
 - to work with WEB AZURE SQL DB, change all BookStoreContext --> to MyBookStoreWebDbContext ( In Program.cs, Repository )